emailhippo/email-verify-api-docs/docs/data-dictionary.rst

 .. _blockList: https://github.com/emailhippo/email-verify-api-v3-client-wrapper-entities/blob/master/src/Components/EmailHippo.EmailVerify.Api.V3.Entities/V_3_0_0/SpamData/BlockList.cs
 .. _trustLevelType: https://github.com/emailhippo/email-verify-api-v3-client-wrapper-entities/blob/master/src/Components/EmailHippo.EmailVerify.Api.V3.Entities/V_3_0_0/Trust/TrustLevelType.cs

-Data Dictionary For API V3
+Data dictionary for API v3
 ==========================
 A response is a message consisting of a standard :term:`HTTP` header and body.
 The body of the message contains the detail of the message (e.g. the :term:`JSON` data with email verification detail).
 The header of the message contains general :term:`HTTP` information such as :term:`HTTP` status codes.

-Open Source Common Entities
+Open source common entities
 ---------------------------
 Since v3 (code named 'More'), all common entities are avaialable on GitHub.
 Email Hippo uses these entities internally and exposes same over all of our v3 endpoints.

 For a full definition of all of our entities and types, see the GitHub repository @ `entity defintitions`_.

-Related Information
+Related information
 -------------------
 * For a full swagger.io based definition see the `Endpoint Definitions`_
 * View the full swagger.io compatible `WADL`_

-Response Body Content
+Response body content
 ---------------------
 Reponses are complex types.
 The table below shows the root fields.